petergrace1618/Live-Project-MVC/README.md

 </p>
 ```

-_That's why the "Edit" text is on a separate line: it's inside a `<p>` element.
-Move the opening `<p>` tag outside the `@if` block, delete the first `</p>` and second `<p>` and ...
-DRATS!
+At first glance I see why the "Edit" text is on a separate line: it's inside a `<p>` element.
+I move the opening `p` tag outside the `@if` block, delete the first closing `p` and second opening `p` and ... _DRATS!
 I broke it!_

-After an unsuccessful trial-and-error approach involving various arrangements and orderings of HTML and Razor, I reached out to a peer and received another friendly suggestion to look into Razor code blocks.
-Another quick search of the Microsoft docs led to another simple solution.
+After an unsuccessful trial-and-error approach involving various arrangements and orderings of HTML and Razor, I reach out to a peer and receive another friendly suggestion to look into Razor code blocks.
+Another quick search of the Microsoft docs leads to another simple solution.
 And a reminder of something I've learned after many years of coding: If it's not working, it's probably because I'm missing something.
-A comma, a semi-colon, or in this case knowledge.
-In particular of explicit line transitions using the `@:` syntax.
+Sometimes a comma.
+Sometimes a semi-colon.
+And sometimes knowledge.
+(Usually knowledge.)
+In this particular case, it's knowledge of explicit line transitions using the `@:` syntax.

 **Solution:**